Our commitment to supporting the community

 Patient/clients served: 222

-Offers financial support to patients and their families for daily living expenses and non-hospital costs not covered by insurance.
+Provides direct assistance to patients and their families to cover daily living and non-hospital expenses that are not covered by insurance.

 Multiple Sclerosis Wellness and Rehabilitation